Table of Contents

 Double scaffolding is used when it is not possible to make a hole into the wall to insert putlog and also where the cheap single type of scaffolding cannot be used, for example in stone masonry work.
 It is also known as independent scaffolding.

 It is generally provided with two rows of standards for better performance and to provide a strong platform.
-The separate vertical framework is formed in each row.
+A separate vertical framework is formed in each row.

-The two rows are secured by ledgers which fulfil the same function as the ‘putlogs‘ in the single scaffold.
+The two rows are secured by ledgers which fulfill the same function as the ‘putlogs‘ in the single scaffold.

 To prevent slippage of the scaffold; diagonal braces & raking shores can also be installed.

 Cantilever scaffolding is used under the following circumstances:

 a.
 Ground is weak to support the standards.

 b.
 Construction of an upper part of the wall is to be carried out.